syncfusion-content/blazor-docs/blazor/datagrid/cell.md

 * **Header**- With this option, only the grid header text is wrapped.
 * **Content**- With this option, only the grid content is wrapped.

-N> * When a column width is not specified, then auto wrap of columns will be adjusted with respect to the DataGrid's width.
+> * When a column width is not specified, then auto wrap of columns will be adjusted with respect to the DataGrid's width.
 <br/> * If a column’s header text contains no white space, the text may not be wrapped.
 <br/> * If the content of a cell contains HTML tags, the Autowrap functionality may not work as expected.
 In such cases, you can use the **headerTemplate** and **template** properties of the column to customize the appearance of the header and cell content.